 The Back Office Chiropractic Assistant [BO-CA in Your Remarkable Team] Position is typically comprised of several distinct roles, which may be divided into multiple specialists.
 More commonly, they fall under the responsibility of one person.
 One very busy person that is!

-The Back Office Chiropractic Assistant Roles are typically divided into the following categories:
+The Back Office Chiropractic Assistant roles and responsibilities are typically divided into the following categories:

 - Oversees Team

 - Runs Schedule, Meetings, Trainings

 - Insurance (Participating or Non-participating)

 - Book Keeping (Some light, most should be outsourced)

 - Runs Internal Marketing Calendar

 Again, these are all big jobs and depending on the size of your practice and your vision, these roles may be filled by several distinct specialists OR by one dynamic super power!

 Frankly speaking, the listed duties above each require separate and distinct talents.
 Your practice will have to grow up and hire a unique individual for each spot over time.